TsinghuaDatabaseGroup/DB-GPT/README_en.md

 We support AlertManager for Prometheus.
 You can find more information about how to configure alertmanager here: [alertmanager.md](https://prometheus.io/docs/alerting/latest/configuration/).

-- We provide AlertManager-related configuration files, including [alertmanager.yml](./prometheus_service/alertmanager.yml), [node_rules.yml](prometheus_service/node_rules.yml), and [pgsql_rules.yml](prometheus_service/pgsql_rules.yml).
-The path is in the [config folder](./config/) in the root directory, which you can deploy to your Prometheus server to retrieve the associated exceptions.
+- We provide AlertManager-related configuration files, including [alertmanager.yml](./prometheus_service/alertmanager.yml), [node_rules.yml](prometheus_service/node_rules.yml), and [pgsql_rules.yml](prometheus_service/pgsql_rules.yml), which you can deploy to your Prometheus server to retrieve the associated exceptions.
-- We also provide webhook server that supports getting alerts.
-The path is a webhook folder in the root directory that you can deploy to your server to get and store Prometheus's alerts in files.
-- Currently, the alert file is obtained using SSh.
+- We also provide servers that support getting alerts and metrics, which you can deploy to your server to get and store Prometheus alerts and TOP metrics for the corresponding time period.
+You can get this information at prometheus_service.- Currently, the alert file is obtained using SSh.
 You need to configure your server information in the [diagnose_config.py](./configs/diagnose_config.py) in the config folder.
 - [node_rules.yml](prometheus_service/node_rules.yml) and [pgsql_rules.yml](prometheus_service/pgsql_rules.yml) is a reference https://github.com/Vonng/pigsty code in this open source project, their monitoring do very well, thank them for their effort.